-The National Guard is a force that we only tend to see when there is a state of emergency, such as a major hurricane or large-scale riot.
-Who are these people, what are their roles as part of this national service, and how important are they?
+The National Guard is a force we see when there is a state of emergency.
+This could be a major hurricane or a large-scale riot.

 For centuries, the National Guard has been a part of the United States forces.
-The group didn’t exist in the same capacity as today, but there was a form of citizen-soldier “army” in place that could be called upon.
+The group didn’t always exist in the same capacity as today, but there was always a citizen-soldier “army” that could be called upon.

 Who Is a Part of the National Guard?